Nabir14/ArcGE-WEB/README.md

 **4. Run && Enjoy!**

 # Example Codes:
-*Check "tests" in "src" for test code files*
+*Check the "test" folder for test code files* **soon!**
-**soon!**

 **Please open an issue if you find any bugs or Pull Request to contribute to the project!**